cabforum/servercert/docs/NSR.md

 f.
 Do one of the following within ninety-six (96) hours of discovery of a Critical Vulnerability not previously addressed by the CA’s vulnerability correction process:

-    i.
-Remediate the Critical Vulnerability;
+    1. Remediate the Critical Vulnerability;

-    ii.
-If remediation of the Critical Vulnerability within ninety-six (96) hours is not possible, create and implement a plan to mitigate the Critical Vulnerability, giving priority to
+    2. If remediation of the Critical Vulnerability within ninety-six (96) hours is not possible, create and implement a plan to mitigate the Critical Vulnerability, giving priority to

-         1.  vulnerabilities with high CVSS scores, starting with the vulnerabilities the CA determines are the most critical  (such as those with a CVSS score of 10.0) and
-         2.  systems that lack sufficient compensating controls that, if the vulnerability were left unmitigated, would allow external system control, code execution, privilege escalation, or system compromise;  or
+         i.  vulnerabilities with high CVSS scores, starting with the vulnerabilities the CA determines are the most critical  (such as those with a CVSS score of 10.0) and ii.  systems that lack sufficient compensating controls that, if the vulnerability were left unmitigated, would allow external system control, code execution, privilege escalation, or system compromise;  or

-    iii.
-Document the factual basis for the CA’s determination that the vulnerability does not require remediation because
+    3. Document the factual basis for the CA’s determination that the vulnerability does not require remediation because

-          a.  the CA disagrees with the NVD rating,
-          b.  the identification is a false positive,
-          c.  the exploit of the vulnerability is prevented by compensating controls or an absence of threats; or
-          d.  other similar reasons.
+          i.  the CA disagrees with the NVD rating, ii.  the identification is a false positive, iii.  the exploit of the vulnerability is prevented by compensating controls or an absence of threats; or iv.  other similar reasons.